History of Lancashire

 Lancashire is a county of England, in the northwest of the country.
 The county did not exist in 1086, for the Domesday Book, and was apparently first created in 1182, making it one of the youngest of the traditional counties.

 The historic county consisted of two separate parts.
 The main part runs along the northwestern coast of England.
 When it included Manchester and Liverpool, it had a greatest length of 76 miles, and breadth of 45 miles, and an area of 1,208,154 acres.
-The northern detached part of the old county palatine, consisting of Furness and Cartmell, was 25 miles in length, 23 miles in breadth and was separated from the main portion of Lancashire by Morecambe Bay and the Kendal district of Westmorland.
+The northern detached part of the old county palatine, consisting of Furness and Cartmel, was 25 miles in length, 23 miles in breadth and was separated from the main portion of Lancashire by Morecambe Bay and the Kendal district of Westmorland.
 The highest point in the historic county is 2633 ft at the Old Man of Coniston.

 As a county palatine, the Duke of Lancaster had sovereignty rights in the areas of justice and administration within the county.
 However the third man to hold the title, Henry Bolingbroke, seized the English throne in 1399 to become Henry IV and both the duchy and palatinate have since been possessions of the crown, administered separately but consistently with the rest of the country.
 The later part of the 19th century brought large reforms with much of the county's independent legal system merged into the national courts and a new administrative county and network of county boroughs being formed.
 Since then Lancashire County Council has been seated at County Hall in Preston.